-@font-face rules out of the stylesheet for your element, and move them to the top of your import, like so:
+@font-face rules out of the stylesheet for your element, and move them to the top of your import.

 <polymer-element name="semantic-ui-icon" noscript>